PongchanokWisut/Kokoabassplayer.github.io/README.md

 - **COVID-19 Rank Racing**

-to learning animation in data visualiazation. what i found is animation add dimention to analysis and it tell a story more clearly, it's make a good sense of what is going on by time. *Unfortunately tableau public not good at animation, to see Full potencial of animation please download workbook (Rigth-down corner button)*
+to learning animation in data visualiazation. what i found is animation add dimention to analysis and it tell a story more clearly, it's make a good sense of what is going on by time. *Unfortunately tableau public not support animation, to see Full potencial of animation please download workbook (Rigth-down corner button)*

 <iframe seamless frameborder="0" src="
 https://public.tableau.com/views/CovidRankRacing/Covid19-Top10TotalCasesRank?:embed=yes&:display_count=yes&:showVizHome=no" width = '100%' height = '630' scrolling='yes' ></iframe>